MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 ### Test

-Login using the new service principal
+Login using the new service principal.
+Notice the `--allow-no-subscriptions` because we set up a tenant level account and not assign a subscription.

 ```bash
 # Login using the super service principal